Wisdom Does Not Age

 Business leaders squander valuable wisdom through disdain of the past

 THE BUSINESS WORLD is handicapped by a failure to distinguish between knowledge and wisdom.

 By and large, business leaders display a form of ADD.
 New books become blockbusters and provide the buzzwords of the day, but as fads typically do, they reach a peak and decline into oblivion.
 The result is the failure to retain and apply wisdom from the past; often worse than that, to despise it.
-If a book is ten years old or more, it is considered a dusty relic.
+If a book is ten years old or more, it is considered a dusty relic and forgotten.